eclipse-theia/theia/doc/Plugin-API.md

 `Main` refers to code running inside the Theia frontend in the **browser** context.
 Therefore, it can access any Theia service just like a [build time Theia extension](https://theia-ide.org/docs/authoring_extensions/).

+> [!NOTE]
+> In the case of headless plugins, the Main side is actually in the Node backend, not the browser frontend, as there is no frontend context for headless plugins.
+> So, the Main implementations in that case additionally have access to all the capabilities of the Node environment.

 As the lifecycle of a plugin starts inside its process on the `Ext` side, anything that the plugin needs from Theia (e.g. state, command execution, access to services) has to be invoked over RCP via an implementation on the `Main` side.
 In the inverse direction, the same is true for code that runs on the `Main` side and that needs something from the plugin side (e.g. changing plugin state after a user input).
 It needs to be invoked over RCP via an implementation on the `Ext` side.